svanderburg/dysnomia/README.md

   configuration.
 * `postgresql-database`.
 Deploys a database to a [PostgreSQL](http://www.postgresql.com) DBMS instance.
-* `process`.
-Wraps a process inside a [systemd](http://www.freedesktop.org/wiki/Software/systemd) or init.d job and activates or deactivates it.
 * `subversion-repository`.
 Deploys [Subversion](http://subversion.apache.org)
   repository dump into a Subversion working directory.
 * `tomcat-webapplication`.
 Deploys a Java Web Application ARchive (WAR) file inside an [Apache Tomcat](http://tomcat.apache.org) servlet container.
-* `wrapper`.
-Wraps the `bin/wrapper` activation script inside the component into a [systemd](http://www.freedesktop.org/wiki/Software/systemd) or init.d job and activates or deactivates it.
-* `sysvinit-script` activates or deactivates a sysvinit script

 Configuration of the process and wrapper modules
 ------------------------------------------------